Clayface (film): Pre-production

 By April 2025, the start of filming was pushed to that October.
-Hossein Amini was revealed to be rewriting the script a month later.
+Hossein Amini, who co-created the television series McMafia (2018) with Watkins, was revealed to be rewriting the script a month later.
 Flanagan confirmed that he was no longer involved and said he expected Watkins to "make it [his] own", but he hoped the film would remain true to the spirit of what he originally wanted it to be.
 Tom Blyth, George MacKay, Jack O'Connell, and Leo Woodall were in the running and read for the title role in early June, but Gunn and Safran "weren't ready to pull the trigger" on any of those actors and decided to widen the search.
 Later that month, Gunn announced that relative newcomer Tom Rhys Harries had been cast as Clayface "after a long and incredibly exhaustive search".
-Amini had completed multiple drafts by then, and Gunn said the script was entirely Flanagan's story with minor changes being made to finalize the shooting script.
+Amini completed multiple drafts by then, and Gunn said the script was entirely Flanagan's story with minor changes being made to finalize the shooting script.
 The film was intended to receive an R-rating from the Motion Picture Association.
 The character Matt Hagen, the second incarnation of Clayface in the comics, was expected to appear.
 Filming was set to take place at DC Studios' production hub at Warner Bros.
 Studios Leavesden in England.
 By early July, filming had reportedly been moved up to start the following month.

 In the week of July 14, reading sessions for the film's female lead were held in England.
 Naomi Ackie emerged as the top choice for the role and was set to enter formal talks the next week.
 Her casting as the scientist who creates Clayface was confirmed a month later, when Max Minghella was in final talks to join the cast as a Gotham City police detective who is dating Ackie's character.
 James Price was the production designer, after previously working with Watkins on his film Speak No Evil (2024), while Keith Madden was the costume designer.